 If you would like to read about some of these conversations please visit my patreon page...

 Working with Bones

 Working with Bones and other animal parts i feel is a sensitive and especially sacred task.
 I have a way of welcoming animal remains in to 'the cauldron' that developed intuitively over time.
 Firstly they are placed in a beautiful bowl or basket, then put on the altar.
-They sit there, in a quiet sleep like death, at the foot of the goddess of cycles for as long as is needed, and when i drum, sing or dance i often do it for any new bones that have come into the space.
+They sit there, in a quiet sleep like death for as long as is needed, and when i drum, sing or dance i often do it for any new bones that have come into the space.
 They may sit there for a short time or a long time depending what i feel they need.
 Some things require more of this some less, but each is given its own time to settle in.